If You Invested $1000 in The Charles Schwab Corporation 10 Years Ago, This Is How Much You'd Have Now

 Schwab’s shares have outperformed the industry over the past six months.
 The company has a decent earnings surprise history.
 Its earnings have surpassed the Zacks Consensus Estimate in two of the trailing four quarters.
 Opportunistic acquisitions over the past year have strengthened Schwab’s position as a leading brokerage player, and will be accretive to earnings in the upcoming quarters.
 Offering commission-free trading has been leading to higher client assets and rise in brokerage accounts, which in turn is improving the company's market share.
 Its efficient capital deployment activities reflect a solid balance sheet position.
 However, continued near-zero interest rates and no chance of any increase in the same in the near term remains a major concern.
 Also, persistently increasing costs will hurt profitability to some extent.

-Over the past four weeks, shares have rallied 14.01%, and there have been 6 higher earnings estimate revisions in the past two months for fiscal 2021 compared to none lower.
+The stock is up 6.68% over the past four weeks, and no earnings estimate has gone lower in the past two months, compared to 6 higher, for fiscal 2021.
 The consensus estimate has moved up as well.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report